- Action Bomb: The Mebium Dynamite, which he learned from his mentor Ultraman Taro.

 - Art Evolution: Alien Temperor receives a more menacing redesign, with a slimmer body, a thinner head, longer limbs, and narrower eyes

-- Badass Cape: It now possesses the ability to transform into a pair of wings for flight.
+- Badass Cape: Just like the original Temperor though now it possesses the ability to transform into a pair of wings for flight.

 - First Appearance: Ultraman Mebius and the Ultra BrothersVoiced by: Takeshi Aono